neo-ai/neo-ai-dlr/container/README.md

 # DLR inference container

 This directory contains Dockerfile and other files needed to build DLR inference containers.
+The containers make use of [MXNet Model Server](https://github.com/awslabs/mxnet-model-server) to serve HTTP requests.

 ## How to build
 * XGBoost container: Handle requests containing CSV or LIBSVM format.
 Suitable for serving XGBoost models.